-This program is meant to last for the 2013-2014 school year (typically August to June) although it is open to administrators from all over the world.
-Each person that is a “mentor” will be paired with three (maximum) “mentees” that they will be able to connect through virtual means (email, twitter, videochat, etc.) to help them develop their leadership.
+This program is meant to last for the 2016-2017 school year (typically September to May).
+Each person that is a “mentor” will be paired with three (maximum but preferably two) “mentees” that they will be able to connect through virtual means (email, twitter, videochat, voxer, etc.) to help them develop their leadership.
 There will also be an online sessions (once a month) that will help to share ideas for learning and leading with guest speakers.
 All of these talks will be archived and shared if they do not fit into your regular schedule.
 This is more than likely to be done through the use of Google Hangout.

 All of the standards that we will be focusing on will be based on the Alberta Principal Quality Standard.
 They are as follows: